Tuition Costs and Funding Opportunities

 Note: Tuition and other Costs for the upcoming Academic Year have not yet been determined by the University.
 As such, all figures preceded by a "~" are estimates subject to change.

-Students accepted into the Global Communication and Applied Translation masters program may be eligible for Departmental Scholarships which cover up to $11,000 per semester of Tuition Costs (increasing to ~$11,697/semester in the final semester).
+Students accepted into the Global Communication and Applied Translation masters program may be eligible for Departmental Scholarships which cover up to $11,300 per semester of Tuition Costs.

 Research Assistantships (RA-ships)